jxnwxx/tp/docs/UserGuide.md

 ### Deleting an appointment : `delete-appt`

-Deletes the specified appointment from specified patient's appointment list. <br>
+Deletes the specified appointment from the currently selected patient's appointment list. <br>
 Useful when a patient cancels their appointment

-Format: `delete-appt i/NRIC id/INDEX`
+Format: `delete-appt INDEX`

 * Deletes an appointment of patient with specified `NRIC`
 * The index refers the index number shown in the patient's appointment list